All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Oral Differs from Injectable at the Molecular Level

-The semaglutide molecule is identical in both formulations.
+The semaglutide active ingredient is in the same class in both formulations.
 The differences are purely pharmacokinetic:

 The daily oral dosing creates a different pharmacokinetic profile than the weekly injection.
 Oral patients get a brief peak each morning followed by a gradual decline, while injectable patients have more stable levels throughout the week.
 Despite this difference, the clinical outcomes are remarkably similar at equivalent doses.